timolawl/timolawl.github.io/about/index.md

 title: About
 in-nav: true
 ---
 Hello, good day, and welcome.
-My name is Tim Chiang and I am an aspiring/fledgling web developer based in San Jose, CA. I have been tinkering with computers for a good portion of my life, but only fairly recently have I seriously considered making a career out of it.
+My name is Tim Chiang and I am a web enthusiast based in San Jose, CA. I have been tinkering with computers for a good portion of my life, but only fairly recently have I seriously considered making a career out of it.

 In a previous era I had endeavored to join the ranks of physicians before me to heal and build others up, with my efforts culminating in interview invites from [multiple](//medicine.buffalo.edu "SUNY Buffalo School of Medicine") [prestigious](//som.ucsd.edu "UC San Diego School of Medicine") [medical](//amc.edu/Academic/Undergraduate "Albany School of Medicine") [schools](//medicine.stonybrookmedicine.edu "Stony Brook School of Medicine").
 Unfortunately, life circumstances did not permit for me to continue on that path.
 The site name Timolawl is word play on [timolol](//en.wikipedia.org/wiki/Timolol "Timolol - Wikipedia article"), a nonselective beta blocker -- a remnant of and tribute to that previous chapter of my life.